Vetting Organizations in

 Association of NGOs.
 This web site has no government nor

-identify NGOs working in various different places throughout
+to identify NGOs working in various different places

 Asia

-developing country in Asia.
-Most of ADB's country profiles contain
+Asia.
+Most of ADB's country profiles contain contact details

 Afghanistan